-As data has become easier and cheaper to collect than ever, organizations have begun phasing out paperbased systems in favor of digital information.
-However, while data collection has become commonplace, having data available does not always translate into actionable information.
+As data has become easier and cheaper to collect than ever, utilities have begun replacing paper-based systems with digital information.
+However, even though data has proliferated, having data available does not always translate into having actionable information.
 Much of the information organizations collect goes unused or underutilized.
-This is often the result of organizations deploying solutions that are not designed to visualize the types of data collected, are unable to structure data into a consumable format, and do not empower teams with simplified ways of accessing information.
+That's often because utilities are deploying solutions that can't structure data into a consumable format, aren't designed to visualize the types of data utilities collect, and can't empower teams with simplified ways of accessing information.

 The ongoing search for new measures of operational agility, efficiency, and resilience lies at the heart of the recent push toward improved digital data management.
 The last decade has seen a dramatic change in technologies that help organizations drill down through information layers and visualize data.
-As recent research from IDC suggests, "data, its effective management, and its increasingly central role in operational decision-making is what is driving the transformation of operations.
+As recent research from IDC suggests: "Data, its effective management, and its increasingly central role in operational decision-making is what is driving the transformation of operations.
 The foundational elements are agility, resilience, and predictability.
 The enablers/technologies are connectivity, cloud, and contextualization.
 And the business outcomes are continuous innovation, value optimization, and risk mitigation."3

-When they have a good digital infrastructure in place, organizations can begin to improve their operational data management immediately.
+When utilities have a good digital infrastructure in place, they can begin to improve their operational data management immediately.
 To maximize agility and efficiency, operations teams need tools that simplify common and repetitive tasks, freeing them up to use their time and skills for higher-level activities.
-Assembling smarter systems that encapsulate best practices into the software reduces the need for operators to be experts to drive sustainable value.
+With smarter systems that encapsulate best practices into the software, operators no longer need to be experts to drive sustainable value.

-As organizations search for tools that can help them capitalize on all of the operational data at their disposal, they should look for digital solutions that are integrated, streamlined for purposeful objectives, and bring their legacy HMI/SCADA systems into line with today's technology.
+As utilities search for tools that can help them capitalize on all of the operational data at their disposal, they should look for digital solutions that are integrated, streamlined for purposeful objectives, and bring their legacy HMI/SCADA systems into line with today's technology.
 Any digital tools they select should be built with ease of use in mind and empower operators to access and share information.